vt-le/astnet/README.md

 ```

 ## Contact
-For any question, please contact
+For any question, please file an issue or contact:

     Viet-Tuan Le: tuanlv@sju.ac.kr